Today's Articles

 Oscar Pettiford

-*Oscar Pettiford was born on this date in1922.
+*Oscar Pettiford was born on this date in 1922.
 He was a Black jazz musician.

 In April 1948, Pettiford performed with drummer J.C.
 Heard in pianist Erroll Garner’s trio at the Three Deuces Club.
 Through the end of 1948, Pettiford performed at the Three Deuces with trombonist Kai Winding and trumpeter Miles Davis.
-Soon after, Pettiford formed an all-star group at the Clique Club with Davis, trumpeter Fats Navarro, saxophonist Lucky Thompson, and Dexter Gordon, vibraphonist Milt Jackson, pianist Bud Powell and drummer Kenny Clarke.
+Soon after, Pettiford formed an all-star group at the Clique Club with Davis, trumpeter Fats Navarro, saxophonist Lucky Thompson, and Dexter Gordon, vibraphonist Milt Jackson, pianist Bud Powell, and drummer Kenny Clarke.

 In 1949, Pettiford joined bandleader Woody Herman’s band.
 On one occasion, Pettiford was playing baseball with the Herman sidemen and broke his arm, severely limiting his activities over the next year.
-Throughout this time, Pettiford focused his energy on learning the cello, often playing it with his arm still in a sling.
+Throughout this time, Pettiford focused on learning the cello, often playing it with his arm still in a sling.
 He later incorporated the cello into his performances and recordings and is often credited for introducing the cello as a solo instrument into the jazz community.

 To Become a Musician or Singer